JacquesPerrault/vitality/README.md

 4. Create and initialize the database **(instructions TBD)**
 5. **remote hosts only** Modify the `host` attribute in `/swagger/api/swagger.yaml` to point at the host (name or ip) serving the API
 6. Execute the following at the command line: `swagger project start`

-## DOCUMENTATION
-You can view and modify documentation by entering the following at the command line: `swagger project edit`

 ## CONSUMING
 Vitality supports cross-domain requests.
 The code below demonstrates how to make a cross domain request using jQuery: